lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 22. Iteration

-Lily allows finite collection iteration when several values actually need to be processed, but does not use polling loops to wait for change.
+Lily uses finite collection iteration when a collection genuinely needs to be processed, while avoiding loops whose only purpose is to wait, poll, or repeatedly ask whether ordinary state has changed.

 ---